BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 [How to install Windows agents as a service?](https://support.cloudbees.com/hc/en-us/articles/217423827-How-to-Install-Several-Windows-Slaves-as-a-Service-)

-Name of Service used to run the Jenkins service is `JenkinsServiceAcct`, password is stored as a secret somewhere (toDo: Create secrets files (encrypted) somewhere on dropbox not in github).
+Name of Service used to run the Jenkins service is `JenkinsControllerSrvAcc`, password is stored as a secret somewhere (toDo: Create secrets files (encrypted) somewhere on dropbox not in github).
 Temporary value is `NotSecret`

+Name of Service used to run the Jenkins Client service is `JenkinsClientSrvAcc`, password Temporary value is `NotSecret`, used in the service as "LogOnAs"

 ## Starting an Agent